Listen to what you know instead of what you fear. – Richard Bach

 You are experiencing fear because there is some unknown element that is waiting for you around the corner.
 You don’t know what is hiding there or what could potentially happen.
 This uncertainty stimulates your imagination and leads to uncontrollable irrational thoughts and beliefs that immediately lay down worst-case scenarios.
-This consequently creates even more uncertainty, and as a result you become emotionally paralyzed — unable to take the necessary actions to get yourself out of this emotional mess.
+This consequently creates even more uncertainty, and as a result, you become emotionally paralyzed — unable to take the necessary actions to get yourself out of this emotional mess.

 The same is true when it comes to any kind of unexpected change.
 Life can change suddenly and rapidly.
-These changes can bring about uncertainty, and as a result fear begins to creep into your life.
+These changes can bring about uncertainty, and as a result, fear begins to creep into your life.

 Fears Are Part of the Human Experience

-This fear response has been ingrained into our psyche going back to our earliest ancestors who used fear as a survival mechanism that kept them alert and ready to fight or run at a moment’s notice.
+This fear response has been ingrained in our psyche going back to our earliest ancestors who used fear as a survival mechanism that kept them alert and ready to fight or run at a moment’s notice.

 These days, while living in the big cities, we don’t often confront animals who want to eat us for supper.
 However, even though this is true, fear does still have a place in life today — even in the big cities.
 But what’s of primary importance today is that you don’t get caught up in irrational fear where you lose all control and sense of reality.
-Instead you must see fear for what it is: a protective mechanism — sometimes of an illusory nature — that you must understand and utilize to your advantage.
+Instead, you must see fear for what it is: a protective mechanism — sometimes of an illusory nature — that you must understand and utilize to your advantage.

 Fear is Only Temporary if Challenged